-\$0 copayment per day for days 1-90 for Medicare-covered inpatient psychiatric stay, including lifetime reserve days.
+\$150 copayment per day for days 1-10 of a Medicare-covered inpatient psychiatric stay.

-Services that are covered for you What you must pay when you get these services Inpatient mental health care (continued) Lifetime reserve days can only be used once.
-Out-of-Network \$0 copayment per day for days 1-90 for Medicare-covered inpatient psychiatric stay, including lifetime reserve days.
+Services that are covered for you What you must pay when you get these services Inpatient mental health care (continued) \$0 copayment per day for days 11-90 of a Medicare-covered inpatient psychiatric stay, including lifetime reserve days.
+Lifetime reserve days can only be used once.
+Out-of-Network \$150 copayment per day for days 1-10 of a Medicare-covered inpatient psychiatric stay. \$0 copayment per day for days 11-90 of a Medicare-covered inpatient psychiatric stay, including lifetime reserve days.
 Lifetime reserve days can only be used once.